-Dr Milton enjoys all areas of general practice has a special interests in Women’s health and Dermatology.
-She is currently in her final year of fellowship training with Royal Australian College of General Practitioners (RACGP) and studying for post-graduate qualifications in Dermatology.
+Dr Milton enjoys all areas of general practice and is currently in her final year of fellowship training with Royal Australian College of General Practitioners.

 Dr Narges Farrokhi graduated from Esfahan University of Medical sciences in 2005.
 Inspired by the Australian health system she moved to Australia to pursue her medical career.
 After completing her mandatory rotation she obtained general registration with the Australian Medical Council.
 Dr Farrokhi worked as an emergency registrar at The Prince Charles Hospital until 2018, as a member of the Australasian college for Emergency Medicine (ACEM) and acquired abundant knowledge of acute care medicine during this time.